 All it takes to be a good mover is physical strength, experience, and a vehicle to reach your next client.
 If you have the industry know-how or the drive to learn about the industry, you can enjoy steady revenue as a business owner.
 Like any enterprise, you'll have to research the market carefully, find the capital to get started, and distinguish yourself from competitors.
 Here are some other points to consider:

 - Be professional.
 The moving industry is saturated, and you'll even find some competition from amateurs through sites like Craigslist.
 However, these individuals often operate without the proper licensing, business experience, or insurance — which is a risk to all involved with the move.
 Stand out by offering good services backed by guarantees, and expand what you do to attract new clients.
 For example, in addition to moving, you could offer storage or packing and unpacking services.

 - Obtain proper training.
 Packing and loading is deceptively simple.
 Know how to pack to avoid damaging furniture and how to maneuver large pieces through tight spaces.
 Sales training is important too.
 If you want your business to grow, sales training can help by allowing you to book more jobs and increase profits by upselling your services.
 Eventually, you may be able to take on a small staff to handle these responsibilities.
 If you're working from home or out of a tight office space, you'll have to handle these duties on your own.

 If you need more help with starting a moving company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.